 How can a GEP be taken?

-- a replacement for one of the regular teaching practicums in your studies, or
+- a replacement for one of the regular teaching practicums in your studies

-- a component in the elective unit EEG402 – Teaching in a global world.
+- a component in the elective unit EEG302 – Place, Culture and Teaching in a Global Context.

 Is a GEP right for me?